hua-mike/cp255-project/docs/index.md

 # Analysis

 This analysis builds upon the work of Marcel Moran, Ph.D.
 Candidate in City and Regional Planning at UC Berkeley.
 Moran published a study mapping crosswalk coverage at all intersections in San Francisco ([Moran, 2022](https://escholarship.org/uc/item/67447864)).
 Moran manually reviewed satellite imagery of the roughly 6,400 intersections in SF and recorded whether all pedestrian crossing had a painted crosswalk.
 The study used a binary "crosswalk" or "no crosswalk" designation"—if any crosswalks were missing from an intersection, it was marked as "no crosswalk".
-The paper for the study describe in further detail the methodology used and assumptions made.
+Manual review was chosen because available data from city agencies was not comprehensive for all intersections in SF.
+The full text of the study describes in further detail the methodology used and assumptions made by the researcher.

 This project aims to continue to study the spatial disparities of crosswalk coverage, as well as begin the process of developing a prioritization metric that can help SFMTA (SF's city department of transportation) understand which missing crosswalks should be given prioritized consideration for crosswalk installation.